 |Cost Adjusted Rate Difference||+0.01%||-0.10%||+0.05%||-0.01%|

 As a summary, First Nations Home Finance is cheap for USDA purchase mortgages.
 It is similar to other lenders for Conforming, FHA, Jumbo and VA purchase mortgages.
 For refinancing mortgages, First Nations Home Finance is cheap for FHA mortgage refinance.
 It is similar to other lenders for Conforming, Jumbo and VA mortgage refinance.
-Nevertheless, individual circumstances can matter, and we always recommend shopping among several lenders in your area before signing.
+Nevertheless, individual circumstances can matter a lot for mortgage rates, and we always recommend shopping among several of our top mortgage lenders in your area before signing.

 Other information about First Nations Home Finance: